Best Tactical Shotguns in 2023: Stay Ready

 2. Magazine capacity

-Since the days of the old Winchester ’97 trench guns, the benchmark of a tactical shotgun has been at a tubular magazine capable of holding at least five shells as well as one in the chamber.
+Since the era of the Winchester ’97 trench guns, the standard for a tactical shotgun has been a tubular magazine that can hold at least five shells, plus one in the chamber.

-Guns with a shorter capacity, typically seen as only two- or three shells deep, are usually marketed for field purposes such as in upland bird or deer hunting.
+Guns with a lower capacity, often holding only two or three shells, are typically marketed for field activities like upland bird or deer hunting.

 More pow with no additional length